-All Soul’s Day was started in the 900s by the Church, being designated as the day on which you can help those in purgatory with your prayers.
+The 2nd of November is All Souls’ Day.
+In the church calendar, it is designated as the day on which you can help those in purgatory with your prayers.

 In some parts of England, people made Soul Cakes.
-Children took them door to door and traded them for small change or candies.
+Children took the small cakes door to door and traded them for small change or candies.
 The cakes would be eaten at supper that night, with some set out for the souls of dead relatives who might pop by as well.

 Today, the tradition of All Soul’s Day has largely merged with or even been supplanted by Hallowe’en.

 All Saints’ Day and All Souls’ Day.
 BBC.
 20 October 2011.
 Accessed October 2021 at https://www.bbc.co.uk/religion/religions/christianity/holydays/allsaints_1.shtml

 The Traditional Dishes of All Saints’ Day.
 St Albans, Hertfordshire: DiForti.
 26/10/2017.
 Accessed October 2021 at https://shop.diforti.com/traditional-dishes-souls-day/

 |↑1||Löffler, Klemens.
 “St. Odilo.”
 The Catholic Encyclopedia Vol. 11.
 New York: Robert Appleton Company, 1911.
 15 September 2016|